PRACTITIONER CERTIFICATION PROGRAM

 Participants will be self-directed learners who are passionate about holding space.
 They will be actively engaged in supporting other learners and in co-creating generative learning spaces.
 They will show humility and grace in accepting challenges and in identifying their own biases and blindspots.
 They will have the maturity to stay in conversations even when they are difficult.
 They will be excited about promoting other people’s learning and success along with their own.
 They will ask for what they need and offer what they can.
 They will be committed to building a culture rooted in equity, anti-oppression and justice.

-About the final in-person gathering
+About the final gathering

 The tentative dates for the gathering are: